LuSeKa/command_processor/README.md

 # command_processor

-A small command processor to help accessing Arduino functions through the Serial interface.
-Each function needs to be wrapped within a wrapper of the form
+A lightweight command processor to help accessing Arduino functions through the Serial interface.
+Each function needs to either conform to this prototype or be wrapped in a wrapper of the form
 ```
-void foo(float a, float b)
+void foo(float a, float b){}
 ```

-See the examples folder for a usage example.
+See the examples folder for a minimal example.